 You will also want a plain text editor (not a word processor).
 If you are a UNIX/Mac user, there is good old vim.
-Other excellent choices for all platforms include include SublimeText, Atom, and VSCode.
-Notepad++ is an excellent choice for Windoze users.
-All are free and all do a great job, and can be easily found with a little Googling.
+VSCode is a great editor.
+It can be customized to have vim bindings, and it supports a host of languages and has useful extensions for them that are easy to install.
+If you are not a vim ninja, it is a top choice.